akka/akka-diagnostics/docs/src/main/paradox/starvation-detector.md

 @@@ note { title="Java 17" }

-When using the Starvation Detector with Java 17 you have to add JVM flag `--add-opens=java.base/java.util.concurrent=ALL-UNNAMED`.
+When using the Starvation Detector with Java 17 or higher you have to add JVM flag `--add-opens=java.base/java.util.concurrent=ALL-UNNAMED`.

 @@@